King Crin: The animal husband

 Polish philologist Mark Lidzbarski noted that the pig prince usually appears in Romance language tales, while the hedgehog as the animal husband occurs in Germanic and Slavic tales.

 Calvino noted that "the folktale about the swine king is one of the most widespread in Italy".
 A similar opinion was given by Letterio di Francia: he concluded that in many Italian variants the prince is either transformed into a serpent or is an enchanted pig.
 Likewise, Swedish scholar Jan-Övjind Swahn stated that the swine as the form of the enchanted husband is "traditional" in Italy.
+In turn, according to Greek folklorist Georgios A. Megas's quantitative analysis, among the many forms of the enchanted husband in Italian variants, he appears as a serpent in 11 tales and as a pig in 10 texts.